Educational Policy Statement

 - The IUBMB should not be the sole supporter of an event (except where that event is directed through the IUBMB), and the organizer must provide evidence for significant other support to match the IUBMB contribution.

 - When an activity is to take place in an area covered by one of the Regional Organizations that has a Committee on Education (i.e., FAOBMB, FASBMB, PABMB) cooperation with and co-sponsorship by the Regional Organization is expected.

 - IUBMB-sponsored meetings are intended to be international events, both in terms of speakers and preferably the audience.
 The applicant’s plans to fulfil this requirement will be an important part of the application.

-- Attendance at all activities sponsored by the Committee is to be open to scientists/educators of all nationalities, although the total number of participants may be restricted, and shall observe the ICSU requirements as specified in “The Free Circulation of Scientists” in `University of Science’ The Handbook of ICSU’s Standing Committee on Freedom in the Conduct of Science.
+- Attendance at all activities sponsored by the Committee is to be open to scientists/educators of all nationalities, although the total number of participants may be restricted, and shall observe the International Science Council (ISC) requirements as specified on the Freedom of movement and the ISC’s position on international travel visas as well as the Freedom of Association and the ISC’s position on boycotts.

 - In recommending scientists/educators to participate as speakers or Workshop leaders, the Committee shall try to involve those familiar with the region, who may speak the local language, and who are in a position to provide further help afterwards and meet the needs of individuals or departments in the region of the sponsored activity.

 - Financial support may be used to cover:

 - travel and accommodation costs of international speakers or expert leaders.
 The contribution towards travel costs will not exceed the listed economy class return fare.